Bukoba: Sports

 Bukoba is represented in the Tanzanian Premier League by football club Kagera Sugar.
 It is the home to several charities - including SHARE in Africa and Jambo Bukoba.
 Both are focused on the educational sector.

 The Kaitaba Stadium is also found in south east of Bukoba on Jamhuri Road.
+The stadium has the capacity of 15000 people and supports football games day and night.

 Climate

-Bukoba has a tropical monsoon climate (Köppen Am) although it is milder than most climates with that classification due to altitude.
+Bukoba has an upland tropical monsoon climate (Köppen Amb, because every month has a normal mean temperature of between 18 °C and 22 °C) although it is milder than most climates with that classification due to its altitude.
 It can sometimes get cool especially in the evenings during the two rainy seasons, but never as cold as the winter season in Europe.